 In the Cranleigh Village Hall at 2.00pm

-We will be leaving to return to Cranleigh at 4pm.
+We will leave at 4pm to return to Cranleigh.